 - Posts that contain videos gain a 157% boost in organic traffic and backlinks.
 Multimedia content is best – a mixture of text and videos enhances your content and makes it more engaging for your users

-- Engagement metrics such as thenumber of comments, shares, likes and view count has a strong correlation with higher video rankings on YouTube
+- Engagement metrics such as the number of comments, shares, likes, and view count have a strong correlation with higher video rankings on YouTube

 - YouTube is the second most viewed website on the internet